How does sewer camera inspection work

 How long does a sewer camera inspection take?

-A typical sewer camera inspection can take 30-60 minutes, depending on the length and complexity of the sewer line being inspected.
+A typical sewer camera inspection takes 30-60 minutes, depending on the length and complexity of the sewer line being inspected.

 Connect with certified professionals in your area